-Notification of Copyright or Related Rights
+Chapter 3 Notification of Copyright or Related Rights

 Article 93 (revised).
-Notification of Copyright or Related Rights

-Copyright or related rights are the rights which arise immediately when the work is created without registration requirement, but a notification of rights can be recorded with the Ministry of Science and Technology for evidence or for record especially in case of violation or dispute.
+Notification of Copyright or Related Rights is created without registration requirement, but a notification of rights can be recorded with the Ministry of Science and Technology for evidence or for record especially in case of violation or dispute.